awsdocs/amazon-lex-developer-guide/doc_source/API_runtime_PostText.md

 ## URI Request Parameters<a name="API_runtime_PostText_RequestParameters"></a>

-The request requires the following URI parameters\.
+The request uses the following URI parameters\.

  ** [botAlias](#API_runtime_PostText_RequestSyntax) **   <a name="lex-runtime_PostText-request-botAlias"></a>
 The alias of the Amazon Lex bot\.
+Required: Yes

  ** [botName](#API_runtime_PostText_RequestSyntax) **   <a name="lex-runtime_PostText-request-botName"></a>
 The name of the Amazon Lex bot\.
+Required: Yes

  ** [userId](#API_runtime_PostText_RequestSyntax) **   <a name="lex-runtime_PostText-request-userId"></a>
 The ID of the client application user\.
 Amazon Lex uses this to identify a user's conversation with your bot\.
 At runtime, each request must contain the `userID` field\.